Friday, May 29, 2009

 I'm trying to make progress on the Stranded Hearts socks, but I'm finding it hard to concentrate on knitting.
 I managed to knit 3 rows on the socks before I got bored.
 Now that I've finished Argosy, I really wanted something different to work on.

-I spent a little time last night putting away partially-used skeins of yarn and the needles from the last few projects I finished.
+the last few projects I finished.
 I looked at a few knitting patterns and at my WIPs, but nothing really grabbed me.
 I really wanted to do some spinning, but there wasn't enough time last night ot pull out the wheel and get things prepped.

 Instead, I pulled out my trusty Spindlewood spindle and a 2-ounce bump of Angora-Merino that I bought from Tactile, A Fibert Arts Studio.
 It took me a few tries to get the feel of this angora blend, but it's going pretty well now: